Furlough and SharedWork Program Guidance for Agencies

 Please note: agencies will still be obligated to reduce their expenditures in alignment with directed amounts even if some of their employees fit the exemptions above.
 OFM budget will provide additional guidance to agencies on these directed amounts.

-Effective immediately, agencies under the governor’s control must apply for participation in the Employment Security Department’s SharedWork Program and offer voluntary furloughs for a minimum of one day per week to all eligible employees.
+Effective immediately, agencies under the governor’s control must apply for participation in the Employment Security Department’s SharedWork Program and offer voluntary furloughs all eligible employees.
 Each agency will have the discretion to approve an employee’s request to be temporarily laid off on a case-by-case basis.
-Agencies do not need to offer the option of voluntary furloughs to relief employees or employees that meet the exemption criteria above.
+Agencies do not need to offer the option of voluntary furloughs to relief employees or employees who meet the exemption criteria above.

 Employer-directed furloughs through July 25, 2020